-We love working with our young patients and understand that they have different requirements when going to the dentist.
-We try not to push kids so that they wind up afraid of the dentist’s office.
-We would like for their visit to to be as enjoyable and comfortable as possible, and for them to establish life-long relationships with the dentist’s office.
+We love working with our young patients and realize that they have unique needs when seeing the dentist.
+We never try to push kids so they find themselves afraid of the dentist’s office.
+We’d like for their appointment to be as enjoyable and comfortable as possible, and for them to build life-long relationships with the dentist’s office.

-At our office in Gladstone MO, we recommend moms and dads of young children to take them along to the parent’s scheduled dental visit so the little one can easily see what goes on at the visit, and become accustomed to our staff members and office.
+At our office in Gladstone MO, we really encourage moms and dads of young children to take them along to the parent’s routine dental appointment so that the child can easily see what happens at the visit, and become accustomed to our staff and office.

-We also propose that the child’s initial visit be in between twenty four months and 3 years of age.
-At that age we will start to keep an eye on the growth and progression of their mouth and teeth.
+We also recommend that your little one’s first visit be between 24 months and 3 years of age.
+At that age we can begin to monitor the growth and development of their mouth and teeth.

 When New Teeth Arrive: